A sticky HDP-HMM with application to speaker diarization: The sticky HDP-HMM

 \subsection{Hyperparameters}

 We treat the hyperparameters in the sticky HDP-HMM as unknown quantities and perform full Bayesian inference over these quantities.
 This emphasizes the role of the data in determining the number of occupied states and the degree of self-transition bias.
-Our derivation of sampling updates for the hyperparameters of the sticky HDP-HMM is presented in the Supplementary Material~\citep{SuppA}; it roughly follows that of the original HDP-HMM~\citep{Teh:06}.
-A key step which simplifies our inference procedure is to note that since we have the deterministic relationships
+Our derivation of sampling updates for the hyperparameters of the sticky HDP-HMM is presented in the Supplementary Material~[\citet {SuppA}]; it roughly follows that of the original HDP-HMM~[\citet{Teh06}].
+A key step which simplifies our inference procedure is to note that since we have the deterministic relationships we can treat $\rho$ and $\alpha+\kappa$ as our hyperparameters and sample these values instead of sampling $\alpha$ and $\kappa$ directly.